 - Summary of results of the UCML REF survey 2014

-The IMLR is part of the University of London’s School of Advanced Study and it serves to support and promote research in Modern Languages.
+The ILCS (formerly IMLR) is part of the University of London’s School of Advanced Study and it serves to support and promote research in Languages.
 Through its six research centres it hosts workshops, seminars, conferences, and lectures, as well as hosting publication series, including the Journal of Romance Studies.
-The IMLR also houses the Germanic Studies Library, with wide holdings in German language and literature, and runs a fellowship programme.
+The ILCS also houses the Germanic Studies Library, with wide holdings in German language and literature, and runs a fellowship programme.

-The IMLR works closely with UCML through the IMLR Advisory Board, at which UCML is represented, and through the UCML-AMLUK Special Interest Group, hosted and managed by the IMLR.
+The ILCS works closely with UCML through the ILCS Advisory Board, at which UCML is represented, and through the UCML-AMLUK Special Interest Group, hosted and managed by the ILCS.